Literature Review Seminar

 Why literature reviews are exciting (II)

-• conceptual contributions that could never be accomplished in an individual study
+Literature reviews can make theoretical contributions that could never be accomplished in an individual study.

 Example: Media Synchronicity Theory (Dennis et al. 2006)